 - Fraud: Cases of fraud in e-commerce, including B2B e-commerce, have increased significantly in recent years.
-In the case of identity fraud, an individual’s information is used to make a purchase without authorization.
+In the case of identity fraud, an individual’s information is used to make a purchase without authorisation.
 The scam now carries more risk than classic credit card fraud.

 For companies, the identity check before an invoice purchase is indispensable, but in B2B, it is very complex.
-The identity of a company, the existence of a buying person and the authorization to make online purchases are much more difficult to determine than an individual’s identity.
+The identity of a company, the existence of a buying person and the authorisation to make online purchases are much more difficult to determine than an individual’s identity.

 Offering invoice payment in the B2B checkout – securely!